Donga Dongadi: Plot

-Vasu (Manoj Manchu) is a strong-willed, reckless guy.
+Vaasu (Manoj Manchu) is a strong-willed, reckless guy.
 He spends most of his time hanging out with his friends.
 He loves his father (Manikka Vinayagam) and brother (Rajiv Kanakala) very dearly.
 His brother is different from him that he is responsible and studious.
-Vasu ignores his father's words of wisdom and is regularly chided by his father as a good-for-nothing guy.
+Vaasu ignores his father's words of wisdom and is regularly chided by his father as a good-for-nothing guy.
 In one such incident, he loses the trust and faith of his father as he gets involved in teasing a girl called Vijji (Sadaf).
-That incident makes Vasu realize the importance of having a good relationship with his father, but his father asks him to prove himself as a responsible man.
-Vasu travels to Vizag from Tirupati in search of a job.
+That incident makes Vaasu realize the importance of having a good relationship with his father, but his father asks him to prove himself as a responsible man.
+Vaasu travels to Vizag from Tirupati in search of a job.
 In Vizag, he incidentally meets Vijji again.
-Meanwhile, another girl Pooja (Varshita) is madly in love with Vasu.
-With Vasu out to prove a point to his father, he finally convinces him and also wins Vijji's hand.
+Meanwhile, another girl Pooja (Varshita) is madly in love with Vaasu.
+With Vaasu out to prove a point to his father, he finally convinces him and also wins Vijji's hand.
 By the end, he also realizes the importance of family values and his love for Vijji.